 for free distribution (tell your friends!).

-For much greater detail about my plans for adapting my "urban homestead" to meet the looming challenges of peak oil, climate instability, and economic irrationality, see Gatewood Urban Homestead, the permaculture design for my home.
+For much greater detail about my plans for adapting my "urban homestead" to meet the looming challenges of political criminality, economic irrationality, climate instability, and resource exhaustion, see Gatewood Urban Homestead, the permaculture design for my home.

 For more information, visit . . .